New Caledonia national football team

-The New Caledonia men's national football team is the national team of New Caledonia and is controlled by the Fédération Calédonienne de Football.
+The New Caledonia men's national football team (équipe de Nouvelle-Calédonie de football), nicknamed Les Cagous, is the national team of New Caledonia; it is controlled by the Fédération Calédonienne de Football.
 Although they were only admitted to FIFA in 2004, they have been participating in the OFC Nations Cup since its inception.
 They have been one of this relatively small region's strongest teams, finishing second in 2008 and 2012, and third in 1973 and 1980.
 They were the top ranked OFC nation at number 95 in September 2008, making them only the fourth country from the confederation to have reached the global top 100.

 History

 The New Caledonian Football Federation, although created in 1928, did not join FIFA or the OFC until 2004, becoming the 205th member of the former.

 Previously the New Caledonian selection, due to the attachment of local institutions to the French Football Federation, could only line up during friendly matches or regional competitions, such as the Pacific Games, as well as the Oceania Football Cup, but only as a guest.

 The Cagous distinguished themselves during these competitions, winning the Pacific Games on several occasions, and finishing in third place, during the first two editions of the OFC Nations Cup.

 After failing to qualify for the 2004 OFC Nations Cup, the New Caledonian Football Federation hired Didier Chambaron as the team's new coach.
 During the 2007 South Pacific Games in Apia, the Cagous were placed in group A and won over their great rival Tahiti (1–0), this meeting was the first of the playoffs for the 2010 FIFA World Cup.
 They then won against Tuvalu and the Cook Islands (1–0) and (3–0).
 For their last group match, they drew against Fiji (1–1).
 The New Caledonians finished second in their group, and then beat the Solomon Islands (3–2), then in the final won the trophy against Fiji (1–0).

 The Pacific Games football tournament serving as the first qualifying round for the World Cup in South Africa, the team found themselves qualified for the second round, where New Zealand blocked their way by taking first place.
 The Cagous however finish second in front of Fiji and Vanuatu.